 So, stay strong, gamble responsibly, and good luck!

 In Canadian lawbooks, there are no mentions of online poker whatsoever, let alone playing on offshore sites.
 The Criminal Code of Canada is a bit vague and contains outdated terms that are open to interpretation.
-That said, you can legally play in any poker site that accepts Canadian residents.
+That said, you can legally play on any poker site that accepts Canadian residents.

 It’s hard to proclaim the absolute king of poker sites.
 All of them are unique in their way and have their pros and cons.
 Some poker operators are better than others, but ultimately it all comes down to your preferences and skill level.

 No, online poker winnings are not taxable in Canada, that is if you’re not playing the game professionally.
-In 99% of the cases, you will be not be charged any taxes for your poker winnings.
+In 99% of the cases, you will not be charged any taxes for your poker winnings.

 Absolutely not.
 Online poker sites in Canada are overseen and tested by respectable regulatory organizations.
 These entities impose a strict set of rules every poker operator must meet to obtain a gaming license.
-Also, the rumours of poker platform offering rigged tables would spread like wildfire among the poker community, and poker sites with a bad reputation don’t last for too long.
+Also, the rumours of poker platforms offering rigged tables would spread like wildfire among the poker community, and poker sites with a bad reputation don’t last for too long.

 Not the slightest.
 Your cash, as well as your personal information, are heavily protected by top-notch cybersecurity tools.
 Typically, poker sites use SSL encryption to protect their servers from hacker attacks.
-We have yet to hear about someone being robbed in a world-class poker site.
+We have yet to hear about someone being robbed at a world-class poker site.